laoban-dev/laoban/code/modules/laobanadmin/ROADMAP.md

 The templates should be different to the laoban type.
 At the moment they are the same.
 This it's hard to explain `-t` and `-l`.
 (It's hard to explain because the model is wrong)

 Probably the -t should be derived...
 From the list of specified -l.

 # New features

+## laobin-admin init uses code to decide what to take from the package.json: change to variables
+This could easily be done by variables but at the moment we load the file from the init and then parse it.
+We would need to change this to dererence the variables before parsing it.

 ## create a .templates file for a directory